apache/nuttx/configs/samv71-xult/README.txt

 connector.
 In this case, you would use the SMC/EBI to communicate with the LCD.

-NOTE: (1) Only the RGB interface is supported by the SAMV71-XULT and (2) the 3 switch mode selector on the back of the maXtouch.
+NOTE: (1) Only the parallel interface is supported by the SAMV71-XULT and (2) the 3 switch mode selector on the back of the maXtouch.
 These switches should be in the OFF-ON-OFF positions to select 16-bit color mode.

   ----------------- ------------- -----------------------------------------------------------
          LCD            SAMV71    Description